 3 Dimensional Conformal Radiation Therapy (3DCRT)

-3DCRT uses multiple number of fields that shaped by multi-leaf collimators (MLCs) to conform dose to target volume.
+3DCRT uses a multiple number of fields that are shaped by multi-leaf collimators (MLCs) to conform the dose to the target volume

-Computer Assisted (CT scans), Magnetic Resonance Imaging (MR scans) and/or Positron Emission Tomography (PET scans) are used, individually or by fusion, to create detailed, three dimensional representations of the tumor and the surrounding organs.
+Computer Assisted (CT) scans, Magnetic Resonance Imaging (MR) scans, and/or Positron Emission Tomography (PET) scans are used, individually or in combination, to create detailed, three dimensional representations of the tumor and the surrounding organs.

-This therapy uses a multileaf collimator (MLC) to precise radiation beam to targeted area.
+This therapy uses a multileaf collimator (MLC) to precisely direct a radiation beam to the targeted area.
 The MLC is a device with a series of computer-controlled leaf-like plates.
-As the radiation beams are very precisely directed, adjacent normal tissues receives less radiation and are able to heal quickly.
-Hence, this treatment is superior to, the conventional 2D treatment.
+As the radiation beams are very precisely directed, adjacent normal tissues receive less radiation and are able to heal quickly.
+Hence, this treatment is superior to the conventional 2D treatment.

 This technique has been largely incorporated into intensity modulated radiation therapy (IMRT).